jumbosushi/jumbosushi.github.io/_posts/2020-05-15-100-Days-of-Journaling.md

 ### Documenting emotional highs and lows

-The act of writing a journal is akin to welding new tuned teeth for a music box.
+The act of writing a journal is akin to carving out new tuned teeth for a music box.
 Each entry added is a new tooth I can use to create a note and relive moments in my personal history.
 Significant life events (such as the first day on the job or the university graduation) may have a longer mental shelf life.
 In comparison, the day-to-day is quick to be the target of human memory's garbage collection.
 However, I would say that each day that led to the said memorable events should be cherished as any other.
 As Ralph Emerson said, "Life is a journey, not a destination".

 This works especially well for moments of intense emotions.
-After visiting a new country while backpacking through Asia, I made sure to record the excitements and discoveries along the way.
+For example while backpacking through Asia after the graduation, I made sure to record the excitements and discoveries as I entered a new country.
 Just as planned, I'm able to relive the day I got chased by hotel employees in Ho Chi Minh City by reading the old journal.

 Recording thoughts over the years also unlock the answers to questions such as "What was I doing exactly a year ago?"
 These questions have been lingering in my mind but never had enough data points to give myself an answer.
 Is it as interesting to know as I made it out to be?
 Only time will tell.